joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-05-06-time-trials-detective.md

 Now, with two ordered lists say $\{A,B,C\}$ and $\{D,E,F\}$, we can merge them.

 Call the final list $L.$ Now, race the sprinters at the top of either list and put the winner into $L.$ Now, keep doing that until one of the lists is empty.
-The worst case is when lists flip flop winners.
+The worst case is when lists the flip flop winners.
 The most this can happen is $6-1=5$ times.

 So, the number of races in the worst case scenario is $6 + 5 = 11.$